WORK INFO

 Awarded 2019 Cambridge Artworks Residency

-To test the functionality of my memory, I learnt the words of China Doll White by heart, the experiment leading me to explore the dynamics of performance, reciting the words with my eyes closed lying on the floor, adopting the body position of the cyclist described.
+To test the functionality of my memory, I learnt the words of the witness account by heart, the experiment leading me to explore the dynamics of performance, reciting the text, China Doll White, with my eyes closed lying on the floor, adopting the body position of the cyclist described.

-While visiting family in Amsterdam I stumbled upon a monument to 19th century Dutch painter Therese Schwartze made by her sister sculptor Georgine Schwartze.
-The sculpture echoes the body position of the London cyclist and I recorded a black and white photograph of the monument, which functions as a memorial to the unknown London cyclist.
+While visiting a cemetery in Amsterdam I stumbled upon and photographed a monument to 19th century Dutch painter Therese Schwartze made by her sister sculptor Georgine.
+The sculpture echoes the body position of the London cyclist and a black and white photograph of this monument functioned in the exhibition as a memorial to the unknown London cyclist.

-Other photography-based artefacts explore stereo photography, book arts, appropriation, the hand-made, porcelain printing, as well as manual digital image manipulation and large format digital printing.
+Other photography-based artefacts explore stereo photography, book arts, appropriation, the hand-made, digital printing on porcelain, as well as manual digital image manipulation and large format printing.
 The main work in the show, a bleeding impression of my bandaged head, was fixed to the wall with hundreds of nails, the action of hammering repeating the violence of the accident.

 Works in the show respond to the site of the accident, address the experience of memory loss, recovery and bring attention to the kindness and care of strangers.
 Two works explore the healing powers of gardens in photographs recorded at Cambridge Botanic Garden, green spaces I often visited and photographed as part of my recovery process.